-Of course it is really Prakriti alone that does all things, the gunas simply being modes of the Primal Energy, only modes of energy behavior.
+Of course, it is really Prakriti alone that does all things, the gunas simply being modes of the Primal Energy.
 Yogananda usually elucidated these concepts by the example of a motion picture.
 The picture itself is Prakriti, with its colors and forms being the gunas, and the white undifferentiated light is the Purusha, the Infinite.
 (Sometimes he likened Prakriti to the screen.)
 So everything that happens or that we perceive are merely joinings and disjoinings of the gunas.
 The gunas alone do anything.
 Realizing this we should be stimulated to look beyond the gunas to the transcendent Spirit which is absolute Unity.
 Through yoga we can enter into that Oneness and be free from the illusions of the gunas.

 Freed from the gunas, and therefore from the body, “released from birth, death, old age, and pain, he attains immortality.”
 That is, he knows who he really is and dreams no more dreams of the gunas.

 This is an important point.
-We want to transcend the gunas, yet we are to be indifferent to their presence or their absence–actually, in this verse, the effects of their presence or absence.
+We want to transcend the gunas, yet we are to be indifferent to their presence or their absence (actually, in this verse, the effects of their presence or absence.)
 Non-interaction with them is the secret.
 But the even greater secret is the will and the desire to reach God Who is beyond the gunas.
 Finding God is the real secret.
-The idea that it is wisdom to just remain in the world and “skillfully” weave through the maze is absurd–and so very Western.
+The idea that it is wisdom to just remain in the world and wander “skillfully” through the maze is absurd.
 (Like the silly idea that being able to make holograms of match-boxes in your mind is a preparation for meditation.)
 God must be the central focus of our consciousness and our life.

-We will do well to never forget Krishna’s description of the true yogi: “He who is steadfast in yoga sees the Self present in all beings, and all beings present in the Self.
-He sees the same [Self] at all times.
-He who sees Me everywhere, and sees all things in Me: I am not lost to him, and he is not lost to Me” (6:29, 30).
+We will do well to never forget Krishna’s description of the true yogi: “He who is steadfast in yoga [yoga-yukta] at all times sees the Self present in all beings and all beings present in the Self.
+He who sees me everywhere, and sees all things in me–I am not lost to him, and he is not lost to me” (6:29, 30).